Outbreaks, Epidemics and Pandemics

 All lessons & quizzes are free!

-This was just one of the lessons in our Critical Thinking section.
+This was just one of the lessons in our Outbreaks section.
 There are over 60 lessons on Kids Boost Immunity just like this one on a variety of subjects.
 Each lesson includes a quiz, and every time a student scores 80% or higher on a quiz, we will donate life-saving vaccines to UNICEF Canada.
 Sign up now!